Electors of the City of Canning can present a petition for the consideration of Council.

 What happens after a Petition has been presented?

-Dependent upon the resolution of Council, following the meeting at which the petition is presented, a staff member will advise the initiator what action Council have resolved in dealing with the petition.
+Dependent upon the resolution of Council, a City Officer will inform the Head Petitioner what action Council have resolved on presentation of the petition.

 Even though petitions may seem to produce no immediate or obvious result, they inform Council, in a public way, of the views of sections of the community and they serve as one means of placing community concerns before Council.